Get a property report and suburb profile for any property in Wellard

 Wellard demographics

-Wellard, located in Western Australia, is a burgeoning suburb known for its family-friendly environment and modern amenities.
-With a population of 14,127 and a median age of 31, Wellard is a youthful and vibrant community, attracting young families and professionals.
-The suburb's appeal is further enhanced by its proximity to Perth, making it an ideal location for those seeking a balance between urban convenience and suburban tranquility.
+Wellard, located in Western Australia, is a rapidly growing suburb known for its family-friendly environment and modern amenities.
+With a population of 14,127 and a median age of 31, Wellard is a youthful suburb that attracts young families and professionals seeking a balanced lifestyle.
+The suburb's proximity to Perth and its well-connected transport links make it an appealing choice for those who commute to the city for work.

 Wellard infrastructure, key developments and investment opportunities